skyinglyh1/ong-bets/HowToPlay_EN.md

       | 2%       | 48%      | 50%    |

    3. The profit of the platform will be given to all the bankers.
-The current round game will end until the real time running vault is less than 10% of the asset that flowed into the running vault.
+The current round game will end until the real time running vault is less than 10% of the asset that flowed into the running vault, then the rest asset in running vault will be be assigned to all the bankers.
       When the new bankers come in, the next round will start automatically.